By Ashok Prasad, Founder, Niyyam

 Outcome

-- Higher final corpus than regular SIP
+- Higher corpus than regular SIP

-- Faster wealth growth
+- Faster growth

-Case Study 3 (Lump Sum Investor)
+Case Study 3: Lump Sum Investor

 - Investment: ₹10 lakh